enatsek/Debian-Ubuntu/README.md

 AGT-PHPMyAminOnUbuntu: A somehow more secure PHPMyAdmin installation on Ubuntu Server for MySQL and MariaDB.

 AGT-DNSOnUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.

+AGT-ApacheFineTunesOnUbuntu: Some DNS and Apache tips (fine tunes).